-- The caretaker is present, but the child can wander outdoors alone; the child has access to dangerous objects, such as weapons; or a vulnerable child has access to an unprotected window ledge or is exposed to other serious hazards, such as prescription medications. - The caretaker is aware of an older youth's behavior and fails to adequately supervise to keep them safe. - The caretaker makes inadequate and/or unsafe babysitting or childcare arrangements or demonstrates poor planning for the child's care OR the caretaker leaves the child alone (time period varies with age and developmental stage).
-In general, consider emotional and developmental maturity, length of time, provisions for emergencies (e.g., able to call 911, neighbors able to provide assistance), and any child needs or vulnerabilities. - The caretaker is unavailable (e.g., incarceration, hospitalization, abandonment, and whereabouts unknown).
+- The caretaker is present, but the child can wander outdoors alone; the child has access to dangerous objects, such as weapons; or a vulnerable child has access to an unprotected window ledge or is exposed to other serious hazards, such as prescription medications. - The caretaker is aware of an older youth's behavior and fails to adequately supervise them to keep them safe. - The caretaker makes inadequate and/or unsafe babysitting or childcare arrangements or demonstrates poor planning for the child's care OR the caretaker leaves the child alone (time period varies with age and developmental stage).
+Consider emotional and developmental maturity, length of time, emergency provisions (e.g., able to call 911, neighbors able to assist), and any child needs or vulnerabilities. - The caretaker is unavailable (e.g., incarceration, hospitalization, abandonment, and whereabouts unknown).